 When will I get a Decision?

-Yes, you read that right – it takes well over a year to receive a decision regarding whether you will get the benefits that you have earned and paid for!
+Yes, you read that right – it takes well over a year to receive a decision after requesting your ALJ disability hearing!

-This is a measurement of time from when you first submit your application until you get a final decision.
-Keep in mind, that this is an average time for case dispositions.
-Many people never appeal after they get their first denial, whereas others go all the way to the hearing stage.
-The actual time spent waiting can (and will) be much higher than the average time reported.
+This is a measurement of time from when you first request a hearing (this is your 2nd appeal) until you get the judge’s decision letter.
+Keep in mind, that this is an average time for case dispositions at the hearing level in Little Rock.
+This average includes those cases which have been expedited for dire need reasons.
+For cases that are not expedited, the actual time spent waiting can (and will) often be much higher than the average time reported.

 Gotta love bureaucracy.